 One of the reasons people buy houses is to make it their own.
 Being a homeowner comes with the responsibility to maintain the buildings, systems, appliances, and grounds.
 That along with some smart remodels can increase its value and net you a nice profit when you sell.
-As you realize the house’s full potential you make it better and more valuable than when you… Click To Tweet
+As you realize the house’s full potential you make it better and more valuable than when you bought it.
+Click To Tweet

 Replacing faucets or old shingles is boring, but there’s also the fun stuff you daydream about, the reason you own instead of rent.
 Take a look at the following ideas and tips for harnessing these improvements to increase your home’s value.